Leaning tower of Pisa, with the statue of the cherubs holding the city insignia in their hands

 Important

-When we form an indirect interrogative in Italian, usually the verb of the subordinate clause appears in the subjunctive mood of the verb, like faccia, the present subjunctive of fare(to do), in the example above.
+When we form an indirect interrogative in Italian, usually the verb of the subordinate clause appears in the of the verb, like faccia, the present subjunctive of fare(to do), in the example above.

 future indicative